-Since Original Medicare (Part A and Part B) doesn’t cover all prescription drug costs, Medicare beneficiaries often have to take into consideration what they’re going to do about prescription drug coverage.
+Since Original Medicare Parts (Part A and Part B) doesn’t cover all prescription drug costs, Medicare beneficiaries often have to take into consideration what they’re going to do about prescription drug coverage.
 Medicare Part D is one way to help cover the cost of prescription medications, giving you broader healthcare coverage and potentially saving you money.
 By working with SelectQuote, we can help make sure you’re getting all the benefits you deserve and there’s no obligation to enroll.

 What is a Medicare Prescription Drug plan?

 Medicare Prescription Drug plans—also known as Medicare Part D—help cover the cost of brand-name and generic prescription medications for Medicare beneficiaries.
-A Medicare Part D plan can be purchased as a standalone plan, to supplement Original Medicare or to accompany a Medicare Supplement plan.
+A Medicare Part D plan can be purchased as a standalone plan, to supplement Original Medicare or to accompany a Medicare Supplement Insurance plan.

 Another option for prescription drug coverage is a Medicare Advantage Plan, also known as Medicare Part C. With a Medicare Advantage Prescription Drug plan, you’ll still receive hospital insurance coverage (typically covered by Part A), Medicare insurance coverage (typically covered by Part B) and prescription drug coverage all in one plan.
 Most Medicare Advantage plans include prescription drug coverage, although you can purchase a stand-alone Prescription Drug Plan (PDP) if your Medicare Advantage plan doesn’t include prescription drug coverage.